Simspace/island/README.md

                                  , Const Bool Bool
                                  )

 Unfortunately, the `Const Bool` around each `RGB (Const Bool)` means we'll only have a single `Bool` describing each `RGB` field, instead of the three `Bool`s per `RGB` field we would like to have.
-This is because Vinyl is designed to work on flat records whose data is in their immediate fields, not on records whose fields contain nested records.
+This is because vinyl is designed to work on flat records whose data is in their immediate fields, not on records whose fields contain nested records.

 Vinyl allows us to work on pieces uniformly, as long as those pieces are the immediate children of a record or a sum.
-Island improves upon Vinyl by providing new shapes based on a tree of types instead of a flat list of types.
+Island improves upon vinyl by providing new shapes based on a tree of types instead of a flat list of types.
 This allows us to uniformly manipulate the `Word8`s and the `Bool` even though they live at different depths.

 Shapes
 ---